paulfioravanti/steno-dictionaries/dictionaries/numbers.md

 ## Other

-The following are new number-related entries involving big numbers and hyphened-numbers.
+The following are new number-related entries involving big numbers.

 ```yaml
 "06Z": "6000"